Be Awesome At Marketing Your Dental Practice By Involving Your Staff: 7 Tips to Get Started

 6. Encourage Online Reviews and Patient Testimonials

-If you’re looking to boost your online reviews, look no further than your employees.
-Asking patients for reviews should be part of the normal routine for your front office staff and your dental hygienists.
+If you want to boost your online reviews, look no further than your employees.
+Asking patients for reviews should be part of the routine for front office staff and dental hygienists.

 Below is an example of how reviews show up in a local Google search.